-What if the designer in you also had the capability to materialise and physically create the artwork you sketched? ….creating your very own personalized jewelry by the push of a button.
+What if the designer in you also had the capability to materialise and physically create the artwork you sketched?
+Creating your very own personalized jewellery by the push of a button.
 Well, with 3D printers now you can!

 3D printing has a plethora of applications, but most of these fall within the technological and healthcare domain.
 So, what role can it play in fashion & lifestyle?
 Let’s find out.